Cuteness may earn compensation through affiliate links in this article.

-Six-week-old puppies are just beginning to learn behaviors like relieving themselves in a specific area.
-They are also old enough to need some regular socialization training.
-All of their new training will take time to become ingrained, and patience is needed with these early learners.
+Six-week-old puppies are just beginning to learn how to be puppies without their mothers.
+They are ready for lots of careful socialization with other animals and people, but they still need help figuring out things like where to go to the bathroom.
 They need plenty of positive reinforcement to learn the rules and plenty of positive human contact to make them feel safe and secure.

 For the first two to four weeks, a puppy is completely dependent on its mother — unless it's an orphan, in which case it will need someone's round-the-clock help.
 After a month or so, the puppy's teeth start to come in and the mother dog will naturally want to wean the puppy, and the puppy will start to be more interested in the mother's food and in spending time away from here exploring.
 From four to six weeks, puppies will explore more and will spend more time playing with their littermates.